If you practice yoga with me you will already know that I prefer to refine my yearly resolutions throughout the whole

 Practice Gratitude – before going to bed each night bring to mind circumstances of the day (eg. experiences, connections, opportunities, insights) that shaped your day and mentally note each with appreciation and thanks – even if it wasn’t a good day – search for fresh perspectives that you can be grateful for.
 This can help induce clarity of mind and induce a restful sleep as well as grow an attitude of contentment

 These Winter resolutions allow us to tune-in to winter vibes, slow down and puts us in a position to evaluate and to FEEL what inner changes we want to make to enhance our lives.
-If you have already imposed on yourself New years resolutions which have begun to crumble, why not remake your 2022 New Year resolutions simple and mindful.
+If you have already imposed on yourself New years resolutions which have begun to crumble, why not replace them with these simple and mindful resolutions.

 After a few weeks of winter mindfulness you may start to notice new and interesting thoughts and ideas derived from your mindfulness practices.
 The more you do it, the more insights you gather.
 The more insights you gather the more you will have to reflect on.
 Note down your insights experiences and reflections for the best results.

 Pondering specific questions through the Winter reflection process can shape specific and measurable resolutions (‘Sankalpa’) that are more likely to run the course of time.